superduper-io/superduper/docs/hr/content/use_cases/items/transfer_learning.md

 )
 ```

+## Verification

-To verify that this process has worked, we can sample a few records, to inspect the sanity of the predictions
+To verify that the process has worked, we can sample a few records to inspect the sanity of the predictions.

 ```python